marconicivitavecchia/esp32-radar/json_parser.md

 ## **Device parser**

-The corrisponding JSON commands are sent by the application server or by the web interface and the Device Parser is one that works on messages posted by the user on:
+The corrisponding JSON commands are sent by the application server or by the web interface and it is a parser that works on messages posted by the user on:
+- a **feedback topic (state)** to indicate to the device the state information that tne application server is intersted to know.
 - a **configuration topic** where only the application server can publish while all other IoT devices are subscribers.
-- a **feedback topic (state)** to indicate to the device the state information that tne application server is intersted to know.

 Map of the functions to be executed on a certain path of the received commands (statuses):
 - They must coincide with the corresponding paths of the JSON object being transmitted.